Hyperbaric oxygen: a novel technology for modulating myocardial schemia-reperfusion via a single drug. | Canada Hyperbarics Skip to main content

 What They Found

-The review highlighted that hyperbaric oxygen (HBO) has demonstrated cellular and clinical benefits, particularly in ischemic reperfusion injury (IRI).
+The review highlighted that hyperbaric oxygen (HBO) has demonstrated cellular and clinical benefits, particularly in ischaemic reperfusion injury (IRI).
 It noted that HBO has recently been shown to be a useful adjunct in several models of IRI, including myocardial infarction.

 Canadian Relevance